uf-hobi-informatics-lab/converter_cluster/README.md

 2. In this location, clone the repo by calling

         git clone https://github.com/uf-hobi-informatics-lab/converter_cluster.git
-3. User will have received the custom image `onefl-cluster-image.tar.gz` through OneFlorida+ directly.
+3. User will have received the custom image `onefl-cluster-image.tar` through OneFlorida+ directly.
 Copy this file to `$INSTALL_PATH/converter_cluser/image_files/`.
 3. From there, `cd` into the repo with `cd $INSTALL_PATH/converter_cluster` and run

         python3 install.py
 > **Note**: This script assumes you have Docker installed.
 Please install Docker first if you have not already.
 > **Note**: User will be prompted for password to use 'sudo'.
 Admin permissions are used to ensure that calling 'chmod' on the repo is allowed.
 4. You can verify that everything has been installed correctly by using the `verify_cluster.py` script, located at the top level of the repo.
-The install script will ask if you want to run this after installation or in the top level of the repo, run
+From here, run

         cluster run verify_cluster.py
     The script has run correctly if in the output there is a line that reads 'Cluster is running as expected.'